CJTan0503/RPGFantasy/README.md

 - User login with username and password.
 - Secure password storage using hashing.
 - Input validation for registration and login forms.
+- Dungeon discovery and adventures.
+- Tough battle with enemies.
+- Collect legendary weapon and accessories.

 ## Setup Instructions